 - Finland also allows direct access to “judicial officers or other competent persons” under Article 10(b), but they make no definitive statement in their declarations about who those people are.
 Moreover, no authority is Finland is obliged to assist foreign litigants, so it may be a nonstarter.
 And in any event, the Finnish Central Authority is pretty quick.

 Seriously—that’s all there is to it in Finland.
-Its declarations and Central Authority information—as well as those of all the other countries in the treaty—can be found here.
+Its declarations and Central Authority information can be found here.

 And remember… if you’re defense counsel, always question the validity of service effected on your overseas client, because the plaintiff may not have done it correctly.
 That actually happened once, with a defendant in Norway, and her lawyers were smart enough to fight the issue.
 The Washington Court of Appeals erroneously thought going outside the Central Authority was okay, but their Supreme Court saw the matter differently.